quozd/awesome-dotnet/README.md

 * [StyleCop](https://stylecop.codeplex.com/) - StyleCop analyzes C# source code to enforce a set of style and consistency rules
 * [Gendarme](https://github.com/spouliot/gendarme) - Extensible rule-based tool to find problems in .NET applications and libraries
+* [Metrics-Net](https://github.com/danielcrenna/metrics-net) - Capturing CLR and application-level metrics.
+So you know what's going on.

 ##Continuous Integration
-* [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible
-and developer-friendly build server — out of the box
+* [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box

 ## Cryptography